nhumrich/blog/_posts/2016-03-19-python-packing-power.md

 print(item[0])  # 50
 ```

-Really the only difference between a tuple and a list is the `()` instead of the `[]`.
+Really the only difference between a tuple and a list is the `()` instead of the `[]`, well, and the fact that tuples cant be modified once created.
 The power of tuples is that you can do them in one line, with any object.
 Where tuples get really cool is with automatic packing and unpacking.

 ## Pack your bags!

 Python has this cool little thing called "packing".
 This is where python automatically packs multiple objects into a Tuple.
 Python can pack, but it can also unpack, and it does this all automatically.
 Packing is usually used when you want to return multiple things.
-Since its not really possible for languages to return multiple things (due to how low level programming and call stacks work), python
-achieves this by "packing" the objects into a tuple.
+Since its not really possible for languages to return multiple things (due to how low level programming and call stacks work), python achieves this by "packing" the objects into a tuple.

 ```python
 def get_sunglasses():